FedEx St Jude Championship: Will Zalatoris wins first PGA Tour title, beating Sepp Straka in play-off

 Zalatoris flirted with the water, only for his ball to remarkably stay on the rocks just off the fringe of the green, while Straka was not so fortunate.
 Ultimately, Zalatoris was forced to take a drop anyway due to being confronted with a near unplayable lie.

-Straka then found the back-side bunker from the drop zone, opening the door for Zalatoris, who got up and down in two to clinch his first PGA Tour title and get the monkey off his back after a string of near misses, particularly in the majors.
+Straka then found the back-side bunker from the drop zone, opening the door for Zalatoris, who got up and down in two to clinch his first PGA Tour title after a string of near misses, particularly in the majors.

 JJ Spaun, who had held a one-shot lead overnight over Straka, saw his challenge fade badly on the final day, the American carding a 68 to ultimately finish way back off the pace at five under.